Issue Brief // Warrants & Due Process

 Civil Remedies for Immigration Enforcement Rights Violations

-Gives Georgia residents the right to sue civil immigration enforcement officers who violate their constitutional rights during enforcement operations—creating a state-level accountability mechanism federal law does not provide.
+Gives Georgia residents the right to sue civil immigration enforcement officers who violate their constitutional rights during enforcement operations.

 Checking Georgia Legislature status...